niqdev/devops/docs/kafka.md

 * Kafka Streams is a library that allows to perform per-event processing of records, without grouping data in microbatches

 * Kafka Streams is a graph (or **topology** or Directed Acyclic Graph) of processing nodes or **processors** that combine to provide powerful and complex stream processing.
 Each processing node performs its assigned **task** and then forwards the record to each of its child node.
 Records (a key/value pair) flow through the graph in a depth-first manner, which implies that there is no need to have backpressure

+* Treating an event stream as inserts, and events with keys as updates, is how to defined the relationship between **streams** and **tables**.
+If a stream of events is as a log, a stream of updates is as a changelog.
+Both a log and a changelog represent incoming records appended to the end of a file.
+In a log there are all the records; but in a changelog, there are only the latest record for any given key

 ## Setup